FPtje/miso-isomorphic-example/README.md

 # Single page isomorphic example
-This is a minimal example of Miso's "Isomorphic" feature.
+This is a minimal example of Miso's Isomorphic feature.

 ## About isomorphism
 Chances are that you happen to know what the mathematical definition of *isomorphism* is.
 If you do, forget that definition *right now* and treat it as a new term altogether.
 That'll be easier.